 *The amount of RHI funding depends on many factors and has to be calculated based on individual needs.

 With rapidly increasing prices of oil, the demand for alternative options is growing.
-Even though the price of wood fuel is not very constant and is influenced by many external factors, it still is one of the cheaper options when fueling your boiler.
+Even though the price of wood fuel is not very constant and is influenced by many external factors, it still is one of the cheaper options when fuelling your boiler.
 However, new oil-fired boilers account for an extremely high efficiency of around 97% which makes them also a convenient option.

-Prices change mainly depending on the size and the level of automation of chosen boiler.
+Prices change mainly depending on the size and the level of automation of the chosen boiler.
 Boilers that feed themselves automatically are logically a more costly version than those that require manual feeding.

-An average house needs approximately 7.3 tons of wood pellets or 6.5 cords of wood logs during winter season.
+An average house needs approximately 7.3 tons of wood pellets or 6.5 cords of wood logs during the winter season.

-Biomass Boiler Installation Cost
+What Are the Biomass Boiler Installation Costs?

 When it comes to the costs of installing a biomass boiler, they are highly dependent on the type of fuel the particular boiler is going to use to generate heat.
 Which means that a biomass boiler is designed to use only a few types of fuel (pellets, chips, logs, straw, briquettes).